habib-chawki/issue-tracker-front/README.md

 ## Signup and Login

+As a user, i can sign up by providing my full name, email address, a globally unique username and a password.

 ## Projects

-As a team, we can create new projects, so that we can coordinate the development of a product.
+As a team, we can create projects, so that we can coordinate the development of a product.

 ## Issues